This hiking packing list for a long distance trek has everything you need to take with you to make the most of your trip.

 Another thing I’d take, just in case, is tea tree oil.
 Its smells keeps the bugs away, and its healing powers are well known: applying a drop on a bite will immediately soothe it.

 By the way, remember that there are still malaria and yellow fever warnings for Guyana, so you will need to show proof of having a yellow fever vaccination in order to enter the country, and I also recommend you get a good travel insurance.
-Allianz has some good travel insurance packages.
-You can check them out here.
+You can find a good one here.

 Miscellaneous Stuff To Add To Your Amazon Packing List